naninovel/docs/docs/guide/configuration.md

 Default Bgm Volume | 1 | BGM volume to set when the game is first started.
 Default Sfx Volume | 1 | SFX volume to set when the game is first started.
 Default Voice Volume | 1 | Voice volume to set when the game is first started.
-Enable Auto Voicing | False | When enabled, each `PrintText` command will attempt to play voice clip at `VoiceResourcesPrefix/ScriptName/LineIndex.ActionIndex`.
+Enable Auto Voicing | False | When enabled, each `@print` command will attempt to play an associated voice clip.
+Auto Voice Mode | Playback Spot | When auto voicing is enabled, controls method to associate voice clips with @print commands:<br> • Playback Spot — Voice clips are associated by script name, line and inline indexes (playback spot) of the @print commands.
+Works best when voicing is added after the scenario scripts are finished.
+Removing, adding or re-ordering scenario script lines will break the associations.<br> • Content Hash — Voice clips are associated manually via voice map utility by the printed text and author name.
+Works best when adding voicing before the scenario scripts are finished.
+Removing, adding or re-ordering scenario script lines won't break the associations.
+Modifying printed text in the scripts will break associations only with the modified commands.<br><br>Consult voicing documentation for more information and examples.
 Voice Overlap Policy | Prevent Overlap | Dictates how to handle concurrent voices playback:<br> • Allow Overlap — Concurrent voices will be played without limitation.<br> • Prevent Overlap — Prevent concurrent voices playback by stopping any played voice clip before playing a new one.<br> • Prevent Character Overlap — Prevent concurrent voices playback per character; voices of different characters (auto voicing) and any number of [@voice] command are allowed to be played concurrently.
 Custom Audio Mixer | Null | Audio mixer to control audio groups.
 When not provided, will use a default one.
 Master Volume Handle Name | Master Volume | Name of the mixer's handle (exposed parameter) to control master volume.